 My husband and I are only in our early 30s, but we’re still interested in the idea of long-term care.
 This is mainly because we’ve already decided that we don’t want to live in our own home as we age; we’d rather live in a retirement community, particularly those that offer some sort of assisted-living services.

 However, we know that living in such communities can get expensive — especially if some sort of care is needed.
 Indeed, according to what I read in Consumer Reports Money Adviser, the cost of living in an assisted-living facility is more than $2,400 a month at the low end.
 At the high end, it can be more than $5,700 a month.

 A long-term care policy might help with that, but can you rely on it to be there when you need it?

 Money Adviser points out that there are problems arising in the area of long-term care.
 One of the issues is that the current low-rate environment makes it difficult for insurers to build up the kind of reserves they need to make good on policies.
 With people living longer, this situation isn’t exactly a positive one for insurance companies that want to make profits.

 So, many of the insurers that offered long-term care insurance are no longer providing those policies.
 And those that still do offer long-term care policies are raising premiums.
 By a lot.

-If you are looking to buy a long-term care policy, you could be in trouble.
-You might get stuck with huge premiums.
-While there are some companies that will refund part of your premium if you don’t end up needing long-term care, for the most part you are stuck.
+If you’re looking to buy a long-term care policy, you could be in trouble; you might get stuck with huge premiums.
+While there are some companies that will refund part of your premium if you don’t end up needing long-term care, for the most part, you’re stuck.
 And, if your premiums rise and you can’t afford them, you either have to scale back your coverage — or cancel the policy, possibly losing all the money you’ve paid in over the years.

 Even hybrid policies that combine life insurance coverage with long-term care coverage may not be the best choice.
 Indeed, those can be even more expensive in the long run than a regular long-term care policy, depending on the benefits you can expect.